rohan-dhar/vectr.js/README.md

 </ul>

-<h3>Methods to perform arithmetic operations on one or more Vectrs
+<h3>Methods to perform arithmetic operations on one or more Vectrs</h3>

 <ul>
 <li>